ctechfilmuniversity/ctechfilmuniversity.github.io/__content/2020-05-20-Virtual_Pet_Bird/2020-05-20-Virtual_Pet_Bird.md

 https://cc-final-vb.herokuapp.com/

 ## Project description
 My intention on this project was to create a tiny ecosystem with a small animal that the user can interact with.
-The animal was supposed react randomly.
+The animal was supposed react randomly, according to the user input.
+The background was also supposed to react randomly.

 ## Implementation